FlutterFlow/flutterflow-documentation/docs/resources/widgets/Concepts/composing-widgets.md

 The cross axis is **perpendicular to the main axis** and controls the alignment and spacing of widgets across this secondary direction.
+It has the following types:
+Start, Center, End.

 **Row:** The cross axis runs **vertically**.
 It determines how child widgets are aligned from top to bottom within the row.

 <figure>
     ![row-cross.png](..%2Fimgs%2Frow-cross.png)
-  <figcaption class="centered-caption">Cross Axis variations for Row.
+  <figcaption class="centered-caption">Cross Axis types for Row.
 Main Axis of Row is set to Center.</figcaption>
 </figure>